ringcentral/ringcentral-api-docs/docs/voice/call-control-sessions.md

 ```

 !!! note "Limitations"
-    Legacy BLF solution, might not support some complex PBX scenarios.
+    Legacy BLF solutions might not support some complex PBX scenarios.
 In Release 10.2 we've added `activeCalls.telephonySessionId` and `activeCalls.partyId` to allow Customers to use Telephony API.
 You can also use a GET call on the Presence endpoint to get details on active calls for a current user.

 ## Subscribing to telephony sessions